DanielWilliamParsons/AICorpusEngineering/README.md

 * **--pos_tag**: Set the parts of speech tag that you are interested in sampling sentences for.
 Default is _ADV for adverbs.
 * **--sample_size**: Set the sample size, i.e., the number of sentences to be sampled.
 Default is 100.

+### Manual Tagger
+Loop through all the sampled sentences and manually tag them for semantics

+`manual-tagger input_dir file_name`
+* **input_dir**: The directory where the sample sentences were stored.
+* **file_name**: The name of the file containing the sampled sentences.
+Must end with .ndjson

+The manually tagged sentences will be saved in the same directory as the input directory and will have the same file name as file_name but appended with the label _tagged.

 ### Semantic annotation of adverbs
 Annotate adverbs according to CIRCUMSTANCE, STANCE, FOCUS, LINKING and DISCOURSE.
 See knowledge base explanation below for details.